Donald Trump is reinstated to Facebook after 2-year ban

-Facebook parent Meta is reinstating former President Donald Trump’s personal account after two-year suspension following the Jan.
+Facebook parent Meta is reinstating former President Donald Trump’s personal account after a two-year suspension following the Jan.
 6 insurrection.

 The company said in a blog post Wednesday it is adding “new guardrails” to ensure there are no “repeat offenders” who violate its rules.

-“In the event that Mr. Trump posts further violating content, the content will be removed and he will be suspended for between one month and two years, depending on the severity of the violation,” Meta, which is based in Menlo Park, California, said.
+“In the event that Mr. Trump posts further violating content, the content will be removed and he will be suspended for between one month and two years, depending on the severity of the violation,” wrote Nick Clegg, Meta’s vice president of global affairs.

 Trump, in a post on his own social media network, blasted Facebook’s decision to suspend his account as he praised his own site, Truth Social.